AngelaBi/GenPhysLaboratory/ExperimentsGenPhysI/RotationalMotion.md

 ## Experimental Procedure

 ### Preliminary Setup
 The lab today makes use of a rotary sensor, which is able to detect and measure angular displacement, angular velocity, and angular acceleration.
 This Rotary Motion Sensor (RMS), with a **stated uncertainty of 0.09°**, is attached to a vertical rod and has a 3-step pulley affixed to its axle (see {numref}`M08_rotation_Fig02`).
-Objects with different moment of inertia can be mounted onto the 3-step pulley and their rotational motion be measured.
-A second, black pulley (called a Super Pulley) is attached at an angle to the RMS to allow a string to spool off the 3-step pulley as shown in {numref}`M08_rotation_Fig02`.
-A weight hanger of known mass $m_\text{hanger}$ is attached to the free end of the string and provides an accelerating torque to the 3-step pulley and therefore to the object mounted on it.
+Objects with different moments of inertia can be mounted onto the 3-step pulley and their rotational motion be measured.
+A second, black pulley (called a Super Pulley) is attached ***at an angle*** to the RMS to allow a string to spool off the 3-step pulley as shown in {numref}`M08_rotation_Fig02`.
+A weight hanger of known mass $m_\text{hanger}$ is attached to the free end of the string and provides an accelerating ***torque*** to the 3-step pulley and therefore to the object mounted on it.

-The objects to be mounted are either a disk with an accompanying thick ring in {numref}`M08_rotation_Fig03` and a rod with point masses in {numref}`M08_rotation_Fig04`.
+The objects to be mounted are either a rod with point masses in {numref}`M08_rotation_Fig04` and a disk with an accompanying thick ring in {numref}`M08_rotation_Fig03`.

-In this lab, you will run a Moment of Inertia experiment and an Angular Momentum experiment.
+In this lab, you will run a ***Moment of Inertia*** experiment and an ***Angular Momentum*** experiment.
 You will first determine the angular acceleration from a graph of angular velocity vs. time using data recorded with the RMS.
 The data will be collected and analyzed in **Capstone**.
-The moment of inertia of both a ring and of two point masses will be determined from those experimental angular acceleration values.
+The moment of inertia of both two point masses and a thick ring will be determined from those experimental angular acceleration values.
 Finally in the Angular Momentum experiment, you will verify the validity of angular momentum conservation in an inelastic collision, and consider the parallel axis theorem.

 ```{figure} RotationalMotionFigures/Figure02_v2025-01.png
 :name: M08_rotation_Fig02